abhishek-kumar-code/Redfish_Public/Specification.md

 #### Remote access support

-Remote management functionality typically include access mechanisms for redirecting operator interfaces such as Serial Console, Keyboard Video and Mouse (KVM-IP), Command Shell (i.e., Command Line Interface), and Removable (Virtual) Media.
+Remote management functionality typically includes access mechanisms for redirecting operator interfaces such as serial console, keyboard video and mouse (KVM-IP), command shell (i.e., command line interface), and virtual media.
 While these mechanisms are critical functionality, they cannot be reasonably implemented as a RESTful interface.
 Therefore, this standard does not define the protocols or access mechanisms for those services, but encourages implementations that leverage existing standards.
 However, the Redfish schema includes resources and properties allowing client discovery of these capabilities and describing access mechanisms to enable interoperability.

 ### Security